ZitRos/hadoop-network-of-keywords/readme.md

 TF-IDF metrics are computed using Hadoop.
 Further processing and graph building are done after TF-IDF values are computed.

-By running the `run_mapreduce.sh` script, you should get similar output to this:
+By running the `run_mapreduce.sh` script, you should get similar output to the following.
+Note that you can pass a particular file name to analyze to the shell script, located at `texts` directory: `run_mapreduce.sh animals/dogs.txt`.

+Sample output:

 ```txt
 [training@localhost hadoop-network-of-keywords]$ ./run_mapreduce.sh